 Students love to participate in celebrations of all kinds—and some of the most exciting lessons for kids involve learning about traditions that may be new to them.
-As we seek to be more tolerant and inclusive of all cultures, it’s important for kids to learn about the patchwork that makes us one nation with many different cultures.
+As we seek to be more inclusive of all cultures, it’s important for kids to learn about the patchwork that makes the U.S. one nation with many different cultures.

-Hispanic Heritage Month is a great celebration for all, because there’s always something new we can learn from one another, and we can appreciate the impact of Hispanic culture on our nation as a whole.
+Hispanic Heritage Month is a great celebration for all because there’s always something new we can learn from one another, and we can appreciate the impact of Hispanic culture on our nation as a whole.
 Each of us uses words daily that are of Spanish origin—such as tomato, ranch, canyon, and more—often without realizing it.
 Many landmarks in our country are also of Hispanic origin.
-For example, St. Augustine, Florida was the first permanent European settlement, founded by a Spanish admiral in 1565.
+For example, St. Augustine, Florida, the first permanent European settlement, was founded by a Spanish admiral in 1565.
 Hispanic heritage is American heritage!

-Hispanic Heritage Lessons and Ideas for School
+Hispanic Heritage Month Lesson Plan Ideas for School

 These six Hispanic Heritage Month lessons and activities will enable your students to explore Hispanic culture and history in the United States.

 Be the first to read the latest from Shaped.